-The campus covers approximately 162 acres and includes 17 buildings for an approximate total of 600,000 square feet of floor space.
-In addition, there is the CVCC East Campus, the Corporate Development Center, the Manufacturing Solutions Center, and the Cosmetology Center at the CVCC Newton Center in downtown Newton.
-The Alexander Center for Education, a 15,000 square foot building situated on 4.72 acres at 345 Industrial Boulevard in Taylorsville, was purchased by Alexander County in 2000 as an off-site center, which opened for classes March 28, 2003.
+The campus covers approximately 162 acres and includes 18 buildings for an approximate total of 720,000 square feet of floor space.
+In addition, there is the CVCC Alexander Campus, CVCC East Campus, the Corporate Development Center, the Manufacturing Solutions Center, and the Cosmetology Center at the CVCC Newton Center in downtown Newton.
 The facilities consist of modern brick buildings.
 Included is a 30,000 volume library for the use of both students and public, a student center and food service area for leisure relaxation and entertainment, and numerous classrooms and laboratories.